AniolSala/tetris_in_pure_C/README.md

     TODO:

-    Adding music and sound effects
+    Addmusic and sound effects
-    Adding some animation when a line is completed Write the current level somewhere
+    Add some animation when a line is completed
+    Write the current level somewhere
     Improve the rendering of the side panel